 - Credit Hours: Students are required to complete a minimum number of 30 graduate-level credit hours in Physics or Astronomy.

-- Grade Point Average: Students must earn a minimum cumulative and major GPA of 2.75, and a minimum grade of C- in all classes applied to the degree.
+- Grade Point Average: Students must earn a minimum cumulative GPA of 2.75 and a minimum GPA of 2.75 in courses applied to the degree.

 1 course in PHYS or ASTR at the 600 or 700 level *

 Select courses in PHYS or ASTR at the 600 level or above or courses from the Additional Coursework list **

 |Survey Research Methods

 EDP 712 Multivariate Methods 2

 Graduate courses from other departments may be substituted with approvals from the graduate studies committee.Courses excluded: ASTR 697, ASTR 796 Graduate Seminar , ASTR 797, PHYS 697, PHYS 796 Graduate Seminar, and PHYS 797

 Physics and Astronomy

 The central missions of the Graduate Program in Physics are to train the next generation of Physicists and Astronomers for productive careers in the global economy, to teach them how to apply methods and physics principles to understand and explain the world around us and to expand the scientific boundaries of physics and astronomy.

 Students earning a M.S. in Physics will be able to: